1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 That's because the IRS knows what the average charitable donation is for folks at your income level.
 Also, if you don't get an appraisal for donations of valuable property, or if you fail to file IRS Form 8283 for noncash donations over $500, you become an even bigger audit target.
 And if you've donated a conservation or façade easement to a charity, chances are good that you'll hear from the IRS.
 Be sure to keep all your supporting documents, including receipts for cash and property contributions made during the year.

-Normally, the passive loss rules prevent the deduction of rental real estate losses.
-But there are two important exceptions.
-If you actively participate in the renting of your property, you can deduct up to $25,000 of loss against your other income.
+The passive loss rules usually prevent the deduction of rental real estate losses, but there are two important exceptions.
+First, if you actively participate in the renting of your property, you can deduct up to $25,000 of loss against your other income.
 This $25,000 allowance phases out as adjusted gross income exceeds $100,000 and disappears entirely once your AGI reaches $150,000.
 A second exception applies to real estate professionals who spend more than 50% of their working hours and over 750 hours each year materially participating in real estate as developers, brokers, landlords or the like.
 They can write off rental losses.

 The IRS actively scrutinizes large rental real estate losses, especially those written off by taxpayers claiming to be real estate pros.
 It's pulling returns of individuals who claim they are real estate professionals and whose W-2 forms or other non-real estate Schedule C businesses show lots of income.
 Agents are checking to see whether these filers worked the necessary hours, especially in cases of landlords whose day jobs are not in the real estate business.